Walk-In Vet in San Jose — No Appointment Needed

 How Our Walk-In Process Works

-What Types of Cases Can Walk In?
+What Kinds of Cases Can Walk In

 Same-Day Exams, Lab Work, X-Rays, and Treatment

-When a Walk-In Visit Becomes Urgent Care
+When a Walk-In Becomes an Urgent or Emergency Case

-What to Bring to Your Walk-In Visit
+What to Bring

 Wait Times and Triage

-Open Daily Until 10 PM
+Open Every Day Until 10 PM

-Do I need an appointment?
+Do I really not need an appointment?

 Can I walk in if my dog is vomiting?